garrym/dotmailer-api-client/README.md

 #### Known Issues

-- Methods that require dates are currently not supported
 - Methods that require binary uploads are not supported
 - All client methods are synchronous and will be updated to async in the near future